Nishantsingh70/Flutter_task1/README.md

 1.Create a flutter app.

-2. Use assets (eg. audios and videos).
+2. Use assets (eg. videos).

-3. App will have to play this audios and videos from Assets.
+3. App will have to play this videos from Assets.

-4. Also add Features to play audio and video from Internet(Network).

-5. Create buttons like play, pause and stop for audio and video both.
+5. Create button(like play and pause) in the single button for video.